you took away the fruits of the womb,

 Obed Ladiny

-Obed Ladiny published four poetry books available at the Amazon website.
-He lives in Brooklyn New York.
-His works have appeared in Red Fez, In Between Hangovers, Torrid Literature Journal, Open Arts Forum, and more.
+Obed Ladiny's poems have appeared in Red Fez, In Between Hangovers, Torrid Literature Journal, Red Hyacinth, Open Arts Forum, and more.
+He lives in Brooklyn, New York.